nrwl/nx/docs/blog/2024-07-29-explain-with-ai.md

 Log in to Nx Cloud
 {% /call-to-action %}

-### I want to try this, but I'm on the Hobby plan 🤔

-If you're currently on the Hobby plan, you can start a free Pro plan trial for 14 days to try it out on your own workspace.
-No, we don't ask for credit cards to start a trial, so feel free to experiment!

 ## More to come!

 This is just the first of a series of AI-powered features that we're going to be rolling out to your workspaces.
 We've got some cool features in the works already, which we're going to **announce publicly during the [Monorepo World](https://monorepo.world) conference in October**!
 So stay tuned!